ttelcl/lcl-bike-app/design-and-implementation-notes/DataReview.md

 this case I just have to make decisions by myself.
 Here are a few observations and some conclusions I drew.

-* I scaled the plots so you get a decent overview, but that means some of the top and bottom gets cut off.
+* Please note that I scaled the plots so you get a decent overview, but that means some of the top and bottom gets cut off.
+* The plots for the three data months are very similar.
+For the distance distribution plots you can barely see that there are in fact three plots: they are mostly just on top of each other.
 * There is something suspicious going on at the start of the distributions.
     * For the distance, there are actual a handful of rows with "distance" being very large negative values (order of magnitude: 4000 km negative).
 It would